credibledoc/credible-doc/log-combiner-parent/log-combiner-core/doc/usage.md

 This module is the source for the log-combiner-core-1.0.4 library.

-This library can be loaded by the Maven tool from the Maven central repository.
+This library can be loaded from the [Maven Central Repository](https://mvnrepository.com/artifact/com.credibledoc/log-combiner-core).

 Example of Maven configuration in a `pom.xml` file